 So, from that point of view, it is beneficial to have two people working together because one person becomes the mouthpiece of the other and the victim does not realize that relationship between the two.
 So the wrongdoer has their awareness aroused nad then the picture is filled in for them.
 It is a rather gentle, subtle way of doing.”

-Another example of this, closer to the assumed cartel connections of the current conflict in Matamoros, is the famed horse head scene in the Godfather movies, the only difference being that when it is associated with witchcraft there is a sense that the object itself might induce some sort of ambient harm on the victim through a curse.
+Another example of this, closer to the assumed cartel connections of the current conflict in Matamoros, is the famed horse head scene in the Godfather movies, the only difference being that when it is associated with witchcraft there is a sense that the object itself attracts harmful forces to the victim through a curse.
 It’s also the root con in the ‘good cop – bad cop’ routine, and forms the basis for the characters of Mr. Bradley – Mr. Martin in the work of famed social critic William S. Burroughs, himself a student of the ‘black arts’ who gleefully admits in his autobiographical works to spending his last days sending out curses to those he felt deserved an extra bit of misfortune in their lives.

 When Dr. Andrew Chesnut debated Dr. Antonio Zavaleta on a witchcraft scare related to Santa Muerte in San Benito, New Mexico (Click Here to read the debate) this sort of maleficia (malicious working) is what was implied in Zavaleta’s fear mongering discussion of Brujeria and Curanderismo.
 Yet, as Williamson demonstrates the two sides of the moral pole work together in traditional societies.
 This is true in almost all forms of traditional malicious working, and has been shown to be true in Mexican witchcraft, as has been confirmed by anthropologists working more closely in these areas and not relying on their own mythological constructs to block their judgement.
 When traditions decay you get rogue malcontents, but in traditional working there is no effective black or white magic without an understanding of both.